- Creative Services

 Left to right: Sperry Top-Sider laceless sneakers, Andy and Evan vest, rugby shirt and pants, stylist’s glasses.
-Lacoste hi-top sneakers, …
+Lacoste hi-top …

 Left to right: Sperry Top-Sider laceless sneakers, Andy and Evan vest, rugby shirt and pants, stylist’s glasses.
 Lacoste hi-top sneakers, blazer by Bleu Comme Gris, Andy and Evan gingham shirt and tie, Eddie Penn pants.